 Discovering that your potatoes have sprouted when you're in the middle of making dinner is frustrating on a good day.
-Should you run to the store for more?
-Should you eat them anyway?
-Should you just give up and order a pizza?
-Here's the scoop.
+If you are unsure if you need to toss them out or eat them anyway, learn the scoop about sprouted potatoes.

-The good news is that potatoes are safe to eat, even after they've sprouted, so long as they are still firm to the touch and they don't look too wrinkly and shriveled.
+Potatoes are safe to eat, even after they've sprouted, so long as they are still firm to the touch and they don't look too wrinkly and shriveled.
 Most of the nutrients are still intact in a firm, sprouted potato.
-You can simply remove the sprouts from a firm potato and continue on with your recipe.
+Simply remove the sprouts from a firm potato and continue on with your recipe.
 There's no need to change your dinner plans.

 As the sprouting process progresses, the potato begins to shrivel, as more and more starch is converted to sugar and used in the growing sprouts.
-A wrinkled, shriveled, sprouted potato will have lost more of its nutrients, and it won't be very palatable.
-Bottom line: your recipes won't turn out the same, so it's best not to use your potatoes.
+A wrinkled, shriveled, sprouted potato will have lost more of its nutrients and it won't be very palatable.
+Avoid very shriveled or wrinkled potatoes.

 How to Prevent Sprouting

-Are you constantly finding sprouted potatoes in your pantry?
-It's essential to keep your potatoes in a cool, dry and dark place if you're going to be storing them for a long time, and to keep them away from onions (which will cause them to sprout faster).
+It's essential to keep your potatoes in a cool, dry, and dark place if you're going to be storing them for a long time.
+Keep them away from onions (which will cause them to sprout faster).

 Potato growers often treat their potatoes in various ways to keep them from sprouting, but if you buy organic potatoes, or grow your own, you may need a few tips and tricks to make them last longer.
 Follow these simple storage suggestions to extend the storage life of your potatoes by weeks (or even months):

-Homegrown potatoes need to be dried out (or cured) outdoors before they're suitable for long-term storage.
+- Homegrown potatoes need to be dried out (or cured) outdoors before they're suitable for long-term storage.
 If you skip this simple, but important, step, they won't keep for as long as they're supposed to.
-Here's what you need to know to cure your potatoes properly.